CLRX/CLRX-mirror/doc/GcnIsa.md

 the most GPU's have few different resource types for which access is different.
 Hence, few instruction's kinds: scalar, vector, main memory access instructions.

+### Instruction suffixes

+Optionally, suffixes can be appended to instruction mnemonic to indicate encoding size.
+`_e32` suffix marks that instruction will be encoded in single dword.
+`_e64` suffix marks that instruction will be encoded in two dwords.

 ### Language that describes operation.

 In 'Operation' field, this document describes operation in specific computer language.